Skip to main content

 What does recovery from loss look like?

-Recovery does not mean amnesia.
+Remember: Recovery does not mean amnesia.
 You will never forget the baby you expected and wanted to have in your life.
 There is no disrespect here about "forgetting" or moving on.
 Just know that being able to live a full life despite a devastating loss is possible.

 It doesn't mean you won't ever feel sad, or even be brought to your knees in heartbreak.
 But it does mean that you can go on to live a fulfilling life, having taken the steps to process your losses.
 Only when you’re ready.

-How to Begin to Heal
+How We Begin to Heal

 “This is simply another example of people trying to deal with an emotionally devastating event with an intellectual answer.
 While these parents never had the opportunity to establish a face-to-face relationship, they still had created an emotional bond with their unborn child.
 Most had already formed dreams and expectations for a future with this child that, due to the miscarriage, will never come to fruition.”

-Laura Malcolm’s beautiful words also resonate: “If I have learned anything through my own experiences and then through [my organization] Give InKind, it's that we all grieve so differently...the most beautiful thing we can do for one another is just show up, listen, and offer support.”
+Laura Malcolm’s beautiful words also resonate: "If I have learned anything through my own experiences and through [my organization] Give InKind, it's that we all grieve so differently...the most beautiful thing we can do for one another is just show up, listen, and offer support."

 When Pain Multiplies: Recurrent Losses

-Sharing Our Stories
+Why We Share Our Stories

 There are so many reasons to share our stories.
 Let’s start with the most important one: grief and loss are personal.
 But they are also universal.
+Here's what to remember:

 Personal.
 You.